eostermueller/javaPerformanceTroubleshooting/README.md

 The scorecard below determines which approach has the least amount of tooling/instrumentation.
 Lowest score wins!

 * 2 stokes if JVM restart is required to hook up your monitoring tool of choice.
+* 2 strokes: use of high overhead tool, one rarely used in production.
+Ex:  java profiler
+* 2 stokes for any tool with any $$ licensing cost.
 * 1 stroke for every separate install process.
 No strokes for JVM and OS tools.
-* 1 stroke for proprietary tools/techniques, aka specific to a particular vendor.
+* 1 stroke for tools/techniques specific to a particular Database vendor.
 Ex: Oracle AWR report.
 Even ‘EXPLAIN PLAN’ solutions are proprietary.

-* 2 strokes: use of high overhead tool, one rarely used in production.
-Ex:  java profiler
+## Example One -- zero strokes :-D

+[This solution](http://www.nurkiewicz.com/2012/08/which-java-thread-consumes-my-cpu.html) to solving a high CPU problem would get lowest=best instrumentatin score:  zero strokes.
+Only JVM and OS tools are used (thread dump and top -H).
+There are no tool license costs and a JVM restart was not required for the thread dump.

+## Example Two -- 7 strokes :-(
+A modern, commercial profiler (YourKit, JProfiler, etc...) would easily solve the high CPU problem in example 1.
+But look how many strokes (2+2+2+1=7!) are taken off with this approach:
+  * 2 strokes because a JVM restart is required (2 strokes) to hook up the tool
+  * 2 strokens because profilers are generally tools with so much overhead that no one operates in a live production environment
-* 2 stokes for any tool with a $$ licensing cost.
+  * 2 strokes because there are licensing costs.
+  * 1 stroke to install profiling the tool